rrovetto/How-To-Build-a-Top-level-Ontology/README.md

 # How To Build a Top-level Ontology

 This project aims to provide a procedure for developing (a) the most abstract or generic ontologies, and (b) a more generic ontology relative to a given ontology.
 A step-by-step procedure may help novice and professional ontologists, alike.
+A minimum goal is to provide a set of guidelines on how to build these generic (also called foundational, core, upper, or top-level) ontologies.

-The topic of generic or so-called foundational ontology can seen daunting and full of philosophical baggage.
-The latter is true because of the highly generic and abstract aspects of the activity and the concepts involved.
+The topic of generic or foundaitonal ontologies can seen daunting and full of philosophical baggage.
+The latter is true because of the highly abstract concepts and aspects involved.
 This project seeks to determine if a comprehensible stepwise procedure can be developed for creating such ontologies.
 This will make the design and development of generic ontologies more accessible to all.

 Topics inlcude:
-* Abstract concepts
-* Abstract distinctions
+* Generic concepts: what are the most abstract concepts, and how do we identify them? what aare more generic concepts relative to a given concept?
+* Generic distinctions: what are some abstract distinctions? where do they come from? how do we form or identify them?
+* Generic questions: what are some questions associated with the generic or abstract concepts and distinctions?
-* Abstract questions
+* Association to philosophy/philosophical inquiry: questions from philosophy (e.g. metaphysics)